marioblazevic/cars/README.md

 # My third website

 In this website i based on PHP and AJAX.
-I used previous thinks i learned and wanted to upgrade knowledge to next level.
+I used previous things i learned and wanted to upgrade knowledge to next level.

 Functionalities: